Kimani Press: Impact

-Harlequin Enterprises' Kimani Press lines were imprints that not only made space for African-American romance stories but gave African-American authors the ability to share their stories with a large company whether they had an agent or not at the time of proposing their stories to the largest romance company.
-This at the time was huge for an industry that required authors stories to only be seen if they had an agent that deemed the work salable.
-At the time of opening the Kimani Press imprints, Harlequin Enterprises' prided themselves on their search for diverse stories so that marginalized voices could gain traction like White authors following readers demand for more diverse stories and authors.
+Harlequin Enterprises' Kimani Press lines gave African-American authors the ability to publish their stories, whether they had an agent or not at the time of proposing their stories.
+At the time of opening Kimani Press imprints, Harlequin Enterprises' prided themselves on their search for diverse stories so that marginalized voices could gain traction and meet readers' demands for nonwhite stories and authors.

 Reception

 There were varied views on both the opening and closing of Kimani Press imprints.
-While the Kimani imprints were open there was a divide on romance books under Harlequin Enterprise being divided based on race.
-There were Kimani authors who appreciated having imprints dedicated to representing them whereas others found it problematic as they believed a wider audience would not come across the diverse romance books as easily being in a different section of stores.
+During publication, some were divides as to whether or not romance books should be divided based on race.
+There were some Kimani authors who appreciated having imprints dedicated to representing Back authors, whereas others found it problematic, as they believed wider audiences would not encounter diverse romance books if they were in a different section of bookstores.

-During the closing of the imprints, Kimani authors like Kianna Alexander noted that some authors from the Kimani Press lines were able to continue working under Harlequin Enterprises under lines not connected to Kimani Press while others were simply notified that the lines were closing.
-There was also belief that the advertisement of Kimani Press books could have been better on Harlequin Enterprises' socials.
+During the closing of the imprints, some authors from the Kimani Press were able to continue working under Harlequin Enterprises, while others were simply notified that the lines were closing.
+There was also belief that Kimani Press wasn't advertised a well as they could have been via Harlequin Enterprises' social media campaigns.